UOM-EEE-EEEN11202/notes-part2/docs/chapters/week1/formative_quiz.rst

    #### Sustainability is an important to think about in programming.

+   > See the lecture notes on [wider factors to consider](https://uom-eee-eeen11202.github.io/notes-part1/chapters/wider_factors.html)

    1. [x] True
        > That's correct!
 When starting out, we tend to focus on making programs that are functionally correct - ones that do what we want.
 Once they are working, there are a wide range of other factors, such as security and sustainability we may need to take into account.